Humanoid Goalkeeper: Learning from Position Conditioned Task-Motion Constraints: Acknowledgment

 \section{Acknowledgment}

 This work was conducted during the author’s internship at the Embodied AI Center of Shanghai AI Laboratory.
 We would like to thank the Intelligent Photonics and Electronics Center at Shanghai AI Laboratory for supporting the motion-capture system and providing access to the experimental field.
-We are especially grateful to Yuman Gao for sharing the codebase for flying ball interception using an onboard camera, adapted from his previous work \cite{su2025toward}.
+We are especially grateful to Yuman Gao for sharing the codebase for flying ball interception using an onboard camera, adapted from his previous work\cite{su2025toward}.
+This paper is partially supported by the National Key R\&D Program of China No.2022ZD0161000 and the General Research Fund of Hong Kong No.17208825.